Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 - More Information: Yomiuriland.com

-18. Tokyo Skytree Illuminations
+16. Tokyo Skytree Illuminations

-From mid-November until Christmas Day, the Tokyo Skytree and the surrounding area known as Skytree Town is decked out with festive lights and often feature regular projection mapping shows onto the side of the tower.
+From mid-November until Christmas Day, the Tokyo Skytree and the surrounding area known as Skytree Town are decked out with festive lights and often feature regular projection mapping shows onto the side of the tower.

 Festivities around the tower include a large Christmas tree, a European-style Christmas market serving hot food and drinks, souvenirs, and scheduled live musical performances.
 There are few places within Tokyo that serve up more of a festive feeling than the Skytree Tower and the surrounding Christmas market.

 - Where & When: Tokyo Skytree, Oshiage, Sumida City, Tokyo.
-11:00 AM to 10:00 PM.
+11 AM to 10 PM.
+2025 dates to be confirmed.

 - More Information: Tokyo-skytree.jp

-19. Sapporo White Illuminations
+17. Sapporo White Illuminations

-Illuminations are extremely popular attractions around Japan throughout the winter months and many of these events are held across the country for weeks at a time.
+Illuminations are extremely popular attractions around Japan throughout the winter months, and many of these events are held across the country for weeks at a time.

-The event precedes the annual Sapporo Snow Festival which is held each February.
+The event precedes the annual Sapporo Snow Festival, which is held each February.

 - Interesting Fact: The festival began in 1981 at a single venue with just over a thousand LED lights.
 Today, the festival boasts more than 750,000 LED lights at six sites across the city.
-It is one of the largest lights events in the world.
+It is one of the largest light events in the world.

-- More Information: White-illumination.jp
+- More Information: Sapporo.travel

-20. Hirosaki Castle Chrysanthemum and Autumn Leaves Festival
+18. Hirosaki Castle Chrysanthemum and Autumn Leaves Festival

 This annual Autumn Leaves Festival in northern Japan takes place within the Hirosaki Castle Botanical Gardens.

-Visitors are free to walk the grounds and admire the autumn foliage, rich evergreen pines, and colorful chrysanthemums which are also used to create kiku-ningyo, life-size dolls clothed in living chrysanthemums.
-The dolls are often made to resemble famous figures throughout Japanese history or local heroes and make for a unique and beautiful display.
+Visitors are free to walk the grounds and admire the autumn foliage, rich evergreen pines, and colorful chrysanthemums, which are also used to create kiku-ningyo, life-size dolls clothed in living chrysanthemums.
+The dolls are often made to resemble famous figures throughout Japanese history or local heroes, and make for a unique and beautiful display.
 The castle closes for winter on November 24th and reopens on March 31st.

-- Where & When: Botanical Garden in Hirosaki Park, Aomori, November 1 to 10, 9:00 AM to 5:00 PM
+- Where & When: Botanical Garden in Hirosaki Park, Aomori.
+October 31 to November 9, 2025.
+9 AM to 5 PM

 - Interesting Fact: Hirosaki Park, in which the castle is located, is also home to 2,000 cherry trees and is considered one of the best viewing spots for cherry blossoms in Japan.